-SpiraPlan® includes the ability to integrate with a variety of continuous integration / automated build servers so that the results of automated builds can be displayed in SpiraPlan linked to the associated release or sprint.
-In addition, the results of automated tests and source code operations can be linked to the build events, providing traceability from a specific build to the bugs that were fixed, tests that were run and source code files that were modified.
+SpiraPlan® integrates with a variety of continuous integration / automated build servers so that the results of automated builds can be displayed in SpiraPlan linked to the associated release or sprint.
+In addition, the results of automated tests and source code operations can be linked to the build events, providing traceability from a specific build to the bugs that were fixed, tests that were run, and source code files that were modified.

 SpiraPlan® comes with a build-in integrated instant messaging capability.
 This lets users see which users are currently logged-into the system, maintain a list of contacts and where available, send short instant messages to other users.
 Any messages exchanged can then be posted to relevant artifacts in the system as permanent comments.

 The sections above have outlined the different features and functions available in the system, and have described the various artifacts managed in the system (e.g. products, users, requirements, tests, etc.).
 To aid in understanding how the information is related, the following diagrams illustrates the relationships between the different artifacts and entities:

 Figure 1: The main entities that comprise a SpiraTest product.

 Figure 2: The relationships between the various SpiraTest entities